Building Your Own REST API-based AWS Connector

 After this is done, we click Map automatically.
 Mendix Studio Pro will create the entities into which the AWS service response will be mapped in the domain model.
 In our case, the import mapping looks like this:

+We will also need to export TranslateTextRequest objects later.
+To prepare, we create an export mapping EXM_TranslateText in the same way as the import mapping IMM_TranslateText.
 After our domain model is ready, we can move on to creating our microflow action.
-However, before we start working on that, we will quickly add the constants we will need later for the AWS authentication.
+However, before we start working on that, we will quickly add the constants we need for authentication.

 Now, we can start working on our microflow.

-In the Operations folder, we create a microflow called POST_TranslateText, according to the Mendix naming conventions.
+In the Operations folder, we create a microflow called POST_v1_TranslateText, according to the Mendix naming conventions.

 According to TranslateText – Amazon Translate API Reference, the request for this action has three required parameters: SourceLanguageCode, TargetLanguageCode, and Text, which is the text we would like to translate.
 So, we add three input parameters to the microflow for these parameters and create a string variable called RequestBody to prepare the action request.

 We now have both our request and our AWS credentials.
 However, before we can call the REST service, we need to use Signature Version 4 to add the authentication information to our request call.
-We need to configure the microflow to get a SigV4Header object by using the Get SigV4 Headers Java action from the AWS Authentication module.
+We need to configure the microflow to get a SigV4Header object by using the Get SigV4 Headers operation from the AWS Authentication module.
 For this, we first create a new SigV4Builder object called NewSigV4Builder and fill out its members.
+Please select a region according to the best practices: the closest region to your location where the translate service is available.

 Next, we create a list of SigV4Parameter objects called HeaderList because there are two important headers that are needed as the input parameter of the Get SigV4 Headers Java action.